spoorthi-17/smart-study-planner/READMe.md

 # Smart Study Planner

-## Description
+## 📌 Description
-This is a Python-based smart study planner that helps students organize their subjects based on priority and study hours.
+A Python-based application that generates a smart study timetable based on subject priority, study hours, and time slots.

-## Features
+## 🚀 Features
-- Add subjects
-- Assign study hours
+- Add subjects with study hours
-- Set priority (High, Medium, Low)
+- Assign priority levels (High, Medium, Low)
+- Automatically sorts subjects based on priority
-- Generates timetable with time slots (Morning, Afternoon, Evening)
+- Generates a structured timetable
+- Saves study plan to a file

-## Technologies Used
+## 🛠 Technologies Used
 - Python

-## How to Run
+## ▶️ How to Run
 1. Install Python
+2. Run the program:
-2. Run: python study_planner.py
+   python study_planner.py

+## 📂 Output
+- Displays timetable in terminal
+- Saves plan in `study_plan.txt`

-## Author
+## 👩‍💻 Author
 Spoorthi